charlie-curtis/tldp_summaries/command_line.md

 2> - redirect stderr
 &> - redirect stderr and stdout
-tee - mostly used in combination with pipes; you can print text to both stdout AND some file if desired echo "test" | tee test.txt
+tee - mostly used in combination with pipes; you can print text to both stdout AND some file if desired echo "test" | tee test.txt use backticks or parenthesis for command substitution
+  $(echo "ls")
+  `echo ls`
+perform multiple commands
+  command1 || command2
+  command1 && command2
+  command1; command2;
+ln -s - create symbolic link
+du - prints filesize
+time - track how long a program took to execute who - show which users are logged in w - similar to `who` but also shows the user's activity